Ortona and Moro river Battlefield Tour

 Ortona and Moro river Battlefield Tour: HISTORICAL BACKGROUND

-Trying to reach the north of Italy, the Canadians chose the road through Sant’Apollinare and San Leonardo as the main road.
-In the night of the 4th December, the Allies were next to the Moro River.
-General Vokes asked to his men, the to send patrols across the river during the night, to report which area could be the best to cross the river, considering that the river sides were very deep.
-Vokes followed the old highway 16 on the Adriatic coast toward Ortona, because he considered it to be the easiest and quicker way to go norther.
-On 6th December by daylight the Canadian were established in Villa Rogatti.
+Trying to reach northern Italy, the Canadians chose the route through Sant’Apollinare and San Leonardo as their main road.
+On the night of December 4th, the Allies reached the banks of the Moro River.
+General Vokes ordered his men to send patrols across the river during the night to identify the best crossing points, as the riverbanks were very steep and deep.
+Vokes decided to follow the old Highway 16 along the Adriatic coast toward Ortona, believing it to be the easiest and quickest route north.
+By daylight on December 6th, the Canadians had established themselves in Villa Rogatti.

 Sorting of mail for personnel of the Loyal Edmonton Regiment near Ortona, Italy, 21 December 1943.
 (Library and Archives Canada Photo, MIKAN No. 3260960) picture found here